Comply DP

-DPDP compliance methodology
+DPDP disclosure obligations methodology

 Methodology version: 1.0 (April 2026).
 This methodology may be updated as the DPDP Rules are amended or as the Data Protection Board issues guidance.
-Scores published before a methodology update will be clearly marked with the methodology version used.
+Reports published before a methodology update will be clearly marked with the methodology version used.

 Dataset reference: April 2026